 Kaizen is a business concept that promotes continuous improvement in all functions and employees, from interns to the CEO.

-Based on the Sino-Japanese word for “improvement”, Kaizen usually favors lean and agile practices and focuses on improving all areas of the workplace through small changes in day-to-day work and work culture.
-Kaizen creates an environment that doesn’t punish mistakes but uses them as lessons on how to prevent them from happening again.
+Based on the Sino-Japanese word for “improvement”, Kaizen usually favors lean and agile practices and focuses on improving all workplace areas through small changes in day-to-day work and work culture.
+Kaizen creates an environment that doesn’t punish mistakes but uses them as lessons to prevent them from happening again.

 How to get started: